 Aulani, a Disney Resort & Spa, was the last Disney property in the world to shut its doors way back in late March of 2020.
-After over 7 months of closure, Aulani is back!
-The hotel, located on the island of O’ahu in Hawaii, just reopened to the public on November 1, 2020.
+The hotel, located on the island of O’ahu in Hawaii, reopened to the public on November 1, 2020 and has been operating ever since at reduced capacity.
+My family visits Aulani often, and we just returned from a 7 night vacation to Aulani at the end of July and early August 2021.

-What will be different at Aulani for the foreseeable future?
-And with the modifications necessitated by the coronavirus pandemic, will a vacation at Aulani still be worth the cost?
-Here’s everything you need to know about Aulani’s reopening changes.
+So what was different at Aulani on our trip, and what differences should other visitors plan for in the foreseeable future?
+And with the modifications necessitated by the public health situation, was a vacation at Aulani still worth the cost for our family?
+Here’s everything you need to know about Aulani’s reopening changes in action.

 The most important change to Aulani vacations this year has nothing to do with Aulani’s rules and operations at all.
 This requirement comes by way of the state of Hawaii.
 The bottom line?
-The vast majority of visitors to Aulani will need to take a COVID-19 test before they head there.
+Visitors to Aulani either need to prove they are fully vaccinated or will need to take a COVID-19 test before they head to the state.

 New Aulani Mobile App

-Just before the reopening, Aulani decided to get with the times and unveil its own app to improve contactless options at the resort.
-Guests can log into the app with their Disney account (the same one you’d use for My Disney Experience).
+Just before the reopening in fall of 2020, Aulani decided to get with the times and unveil its own app to improve contactless options at the resort.
+Guests can log into the app with their Disney account (the same one you’d use for My Disney Experience or the Disneyland app).

 No Aunty’s Beach House